SapwoodStudio/Transmogrifier/README.md

 ## USAGE 🏭
 1. **Select a directory** containing 3D files of the chosen **import format**, or a parent directory of arbitrary organization and/or depth as long as there exists at least one 3D file of the specified import format somewhere inside.
+Try out the [Demo](#demo-) 🧪 below to get started.
 - <img src="https://github.com/SapwoodStudio/Transmogrifier/assets/87623407/9e977a7f-57d7-4659-a5eb-df903e837e79" width="250">
 - <img src="https://github.com/SapwoodStudio/Transmogrifier/assets/87623407/e3dc4110-ff04-4297-8698-18a1ce5a358f" width="600">